avdarekar/avdarekar/README.md

 - 👋 Hi, I’m Ayesha Darekar!
-I'm currently a statistics and physics double major at NC State University.
+I'm an associate data scientist at Boeing.
+I recently graduated from North Carolina State University in statistics and physics.
 - 👀 I’m interested in exploring the intersection of programming, data analysis, and statistical methods in the aerospace industry.
-- 🌱 I recently completed an IT & Data Analytics internship at Boeing; I learned about natural language processing and machine learning.
+- 🌱 I completed an IT & Data Analytics internship at Boeing; I learned about natural language processing and large language models.
 Previously, I was an intern at SAS on the US Energy Pre-Sales team where I gained experience in machine learning, data analytics, and data visualization.
-I’m currently learning how to use Python to analyze spectra variations among multiple sightlines of a gravitationally lensed quasar image.
+I've also done astronomy research where I analyzed spectral data to obtain insights regarding galaxy evolution.
 - 📫 How to reach me: ayeshavdarekar@gmail.com

 <!---